iobroker-community-adapters/ioBroker.broadlink2/README_DE.md

 If devices which are configured on a certain IP are not found again they will be flagged 'notReachable'!
 If they are connected again they will be useable normally.

-If a device is not answering for 5 minutes in a row it's set to unreachable. ***notReachable*** devices will give a log warning message every x scans.
-After some scans the adapter will try to find them again on the same mac address before.
+If a device is not answering 2 times in a row it's set to unreachable. ***notReachable*** devices will give a log warning message every 50 scans.
+After 10 scans the adapter will try to find them again on the same IP like before.
+If you changed IP please do a rescan.

-Please delete old devices from admin.objects in case you remove them permanentely or renamed them in your router!
+Please delete devices from admin.objects in case you remove them permanentely or renamed them in your router!

 ### Note